soi-20/brains/_posts/2018-03-21-defining-functional-flow.md

 </p>

-No doubt, we are still way far from that kind of advanced tech in 2018, though we are slowly becoming the cyborg with supercomputer in our pocket.
-Inspired by Ghost in the Shell, I think we should try to turn our brain into composable and functional brains by starting to view everything as a function, and iterate it like a machine.
-So we can solve the information/signal overload in this digital age.
+We are still way far from that kind of individual advanced tech in 2018, though we are slowly becoming the cyborg with supercomputer in our pocket.
+With the sheer amount of information available in the world today, we have become overwhelmed.
+Our mind is in a constant racing state.

-I believe the future of human thinking is to decentralize ourselves.
-Like Ghosts in the Shell, as a whole.
+Inspired by Ghost in the Shell, I believe the future of human thinking is to decentralize ourselves to a network like "GHOSTS in the Shell".
+I think we should try to turn our brain into composable and functional brains by starting to view everything as a function, and iterate it like a machine.

+We need to elevate our mind in this digital age.
+Not only as human, but also as human + machine.

 # Define Functional Flow